python/typing_extensions/doc/index.rst

 Bugfix releases, with version numbers of the form 4.N.1 or higher, may be made if bugs are discovered after a feature release.

+We provide no backward compatibility guarantees for prereleases (e.g., release candidates) and for unreleased code in our Git repository.

 Before version 4.0.0, the versioning scheme loosely followed the Python version from which features were backported; for example, ``typing_extensions`` 3.10.0.0 was meant to reflect ``typing`` as of